Community Engagement Student Grants

 You will receive an automated confirmation email after submitting the online application.
 CCESL will also send an email to confirm the successful submission of your complete proposal once all required letters and documents have been received.

-What should I do if I have previously received an ACE Student Scholars Grant?
+What should I do if I have previously received a CE Student Grant when it was known as an ACE Student Scholars Grant?

 If you have previously received a grant, your Project Narrative should address how your current proposal differs from previously funded projects.